fluent-ci-templates/.github/profile/README.md

 ### 🧑‍🔬 Projects

 - [fluentci](https://github.com/fluent-ci-templates/fluentci) - The main repository for the Fluent CI CLI.
-- See the [Fluent CI Organization](https://github.com/fluent-ci-templates) for more projects.
+- See below for a list of our official templates.